untitaker/blog/content/articles/kill-webdav.rst

 ======

 WebDAV_ is a file access and transfer protocol created in the 90s.
-It has support for file locks, arbitrary additional key-value properties on folders, file mimetypes, and very many other features that extend this standard.
-It also has very powerful access control features.
+It has support for file locks, arbitrary key-value properties attached to folders, file mimetypes, and many other features that extend this standard.
+It also has powerful access control features.

-It seems to be mainly used in corporate environments, yet somehow it has crept into the FOSS-community.
-Which is why I came into contact with it.

 There are two variants of WebDAV:

 - CalDAV, a protocol for accessing calendars.
-Basically you send a special request to retrieve the *calendar root*, which is basically a WebDAV folder.
-  That folder contains subfolders, each of which represents a calendar.
-Inside that calendar are events, each represented as a file in the iCalendar_ format.
+Basically you send a few requests to retrieve URLs to special folders that represent a calendar each.
+Inside those calendar folders are events, each represented as a file in the iCalendar_ format.

 - CardDAV, the same thing as CalDAV, but for addressbooks.
 It uses VCard_ for serialization of contacts.

 Both of those protocols are authored by Apple, which uses them to synchronize data between iCloud and the built-in apps on iOS.
 FOSS software like ownCloud_ or Baikal_ also supports those.
+Nowadays those are the standard protocols for accessing calendar and contacts data from a server.

 Both protocols are neither a superset nor a subset of WebDAV: While their RFC mandates that such servers have to fully support WebDAV, they can (*should*)